Robin

 Award,

 Canada’s most prestigious annual award in the crafts.
-He is
+Just before

 Ceramic Spectrum”, “Functional